Overview

 Exam Strategy

 For Mains Answer Writing: India-China questions are a GS-II staple.
 Structure answers around three axes: border disputes (security dimension), trade imbalance (economic dimension), and strategic rivalry (geopolitical dimension --- QUAD, Indo-Pacific, UNSC).
-Always reference the October 2024 disengagement breakthrough and the August 2025 Special Representatives consensus as recent developments.
-Use specific data --- USD 99 billion trade deficit, 3,488 km LAC, 73-day Doklam standoff --- to strengthen answers.
+Always reference: the October 2024 disengagement breakthrough (Depsang/Demchok); the August 19, 2025 Special Representatives consensus (10-point, Expert Group under WMCC); and the August 31, 2025 Modi-Xi Tianjin bilateral (SCO sidelines — first Modi visit to China in 7 years, flights resumed, "development partners not rivals").
+Use specific data --- USD 112.6 billion trade deficit (FY26, record), 3,488 km LAC, 73-day Doklam standoff --- to strengthen answers.

 For Prelims: Focus on the LAC length (3,488 km), McMahon Line (1914 Simla Convention), Aksai Chin area (37,244 sq km), Galwan clash year (2020), Doklam duration (73 days), Panchsheel year (1954), and the three border sectors (Western/Middle/Eastern).
 The distinction between LAC and international border is frequently tested.